romainbaisse/DynamicOctomapMapping/README.md

 # DynamicOctomapMapping

-This repository contains two nodes allowing to use a UR10 and a kinectv2 camera to 3d mapping of a object being printed in 3d.
+This repository contains two nodes allowing to use a UR10 and a kinectv2 camera to 3d mapping an object being printed in 3d.

 How to use this package :